rackerlabs/docs-developer-blog/_posts/2018-07-24-redefine-tables-online-with-dbms-redefinition.md

 #### Check error and recompile the schema

-The following sample demonstrates recompiling the schema with complete dependency, which was necessary because of the invalid triggers in the preceding step:
+The following sample demonstrates recompiling the schema with complete dependency, which is necessary because of the invalid triggers in the preceding step:

     SQL> EXEC UTL_RECOMP.RECOMP_SERIAL('AMIT') ;